Jade Kovacevic: Club career

 In 2019, she signed with Italian club Roma CF, in the Serie B, an affiliate club of A.S.
 Roma.
 She scored eight goals in 11 matches.

 After her stint in Italy, she returned to FC London.
 In 2019, she scored 21 goals in 12 league matches and scored another 8 in five playoff games.
 She scored the winning goal in the 2019 final to win the league championship in a 1-0 victory over Oakville Blue Devils FC.
 She was once again named league MVP, as well as winning the Golden Boot and being named a First Team All-Star.
 After the 2020 season was cancelled due to the COVID-19 pandemic, Kovacevic returned to the team in 2021, despite holding a full-time job in Toronto, two hours away.
 In September, she scored back-to-back hat tricks.
 In 2021, she scored 16 goals in 10 league matches, while also playing in one playoff match.
 She won her fifth consecutive Golden Boot and First Team All-Star selection.
 She departed the club after the 2021 season.

 In 2023, she returned to League1 Ontario, joining Vaughan Azzurri.
 In her debut, on May 7, she scored a hat trick against Hamilton United.
 However, she suffered a ruptured Achilles in the match, ending her season.

 In 2024, she began training with the North Toronto Nitros men's team during pre-season, before joining the women's team for the 2024 season.
 She scored 21 goals in 20 games for the club, across all competitions.
 At the end of the season, she was named a league First Team All-Star.

 In October 2024, Kovacevic signed with AFC Toronto in the Northern Super League for the inaugural 2025 season, becoming the first official signing in club and league history.
 After missing the beginning of the season due to a fractured fibula injury, she made her NSL debut on June 7, 2025 against Ottawa Rapid FC.
 On September 13, 2025, she scored her first goal, in a 7-0 victory over Vancouver Rise FC.
+She won the league title with the club that season.
+In December 2025, she announced her retirement from the sport.